 When it comes to the pigment problems or the retinal issues, there are no treatments at this time.
 However, they can do surgery to correct strabismus (misalignment of the eyes).
 The other issues that are brought on by albinism are commonly treated with corrective prescriptions.
 This treatment can include low vision glasses and contact lenses.

 Poor eyesight caused by albinism can cause you to feel alone and scared, especially if you are not receiving proper treatment for the condition.
 When you have poor vision or vision loss of any kind, it can be a scary prospect.
 Don't let poor vision rule your life.
 While it can add some difficulty, it should not define you.

-Come to talk to us at Low Vision Of Colorado in Denver, Nebraska .
+Come to talk to us at Low Vision Of Nebraska in Denver, Nebraska .
 Our low vision eye doctor, Dr. Robert Stamm, will give you a comprehensive eye exam today and provide you with the tools you need to understand the condition better.
 Then they will help you take the logical next step.
-We also serve Colorado Springs, Fort Collins, and Boulder for those of you that do not live in Denver.
+We also serve McCook, Colorado Springs, and for those of you that do not live in Denver.
 Call today and make an appointment to get on track to a better life.

 “Unlocking The Mystery of albinism”